b199712/bash/README.md

 ##GetDHCPClient.sh
-The GetDHCPClient.sh script can get DHCP client from your linux(if your linux have DHCP server).
+The GetDHCPClient.sh script can get DHCP client from your linux(if the linux have DHCP server).

 example:<br>
 ![demo image](/pic/dhcp_pic.jpg)